jenniferlu717/SkewIT/README.md

 2. Visualize the SkewI distribution for any selected genus
 3. Visualize the SkewI values as separated by species
 4. Identify which genomes have SkewI values falling below the calculated SkewI threshold.
+5. Plot GC skew values and calculate SkewI from a user-provided FASTA file.
-5. Plot GC skew values as produced by the [gcskew.py](#gcskewpy) program provided here.
+6. Plot GC skew values as produced by the [gcskew.py](#gcskewpy) program provided here.

 ---------------------------------------
 ## skewi.py